There are so many charming towns in Germany, pretty towns in Germany, and storybook villages in Germany that are worth adding to your trip!

-It was established at least two thousand years ago, back when the land was under the rule of the Romans.
-Under Roman rule, the city’s artists and architects became increasingly proficient at their work; going on to build the architectural monuments that are now a UNESCO recognized World Heritage Site as mentioned above.
+Regensberg was established as far back as two thousand years ago, under the rule of the Romans.
+Under the Roman Empire, the city’s artists and architects became increasingly proficient at their work; going on to build the architectural monuments that are now a UNESCO recognized World Heritage Site as mentioned above.

-Potsdam is a part and capital of the Brandenburg Metropolitan Region just outside of Berlin.
+Ahh, one of our favorite places and towns in Germany to visit.
+Potsdam is a part and capital of the Brandenburg Metropolitan Region just outside bof Berlin.
 It is a beautiful city, resplendent with palaces, parks, lakes, and many gardens.

 Potsdam is another one of the most incredible old towns in Germany, and many of its attractions were constructed between the 18th and 19th centuries.